Polladhavan (2007 film): Plot

-Prabhu Shankar is a happy-go-lucky middle-class man who spends time playing carrom in the streets with his friends Sathish and Kumar and others.
-He and his father keep falling into minor misunderstandings, and falls in love with a girl named Hema, who he meets at a bus stop.
-When he is caught in the act of stealing a pittance from his father for booze with his friends during one of his friends's sister's marriage, Prabhu questions his father's responsibility towards his upbringing, as a result, his father gives Prabhu some of his savings and tells him to do something with his life.
-Prabhu purchases a Bajaj Pulsar bike with the money.
+Prabhu Shankar is a happy-go-lucky middle-class man who spends time playing carrom in the streets with his friends Sathish and Kumar among others.
+He and his father keep falling into minor misunderstandings.
+He falls in love with a girl named Hema, whom he meets at a bus stop.
+When he is caught in the act of stealing a pittance from his father during his friend's sister's wedding, Prabhu questions his father's responsibility as his parent.
+Hurt by these words, his father gives Prabhu some of his savings and tells him to do something with his life.
+Prabhu purchases a black Bajaj Pulsar bike with the money.

-While his family initially berate him for buying the bike, he soon secures a job at a bank due to his bike, earning their respect.
+While his family initially berates him for buying the motorcycle, he soon secures a job at a bank due to his bike, earning respect at home.
 He forms an interminable attachment with his bike since it became his streak of luck, from getting a job to Hema eventually reciprocating his feelings.
-The bike eventually saves his life from a freak incident and gets lost during an outing with Hema, subjecting Prabhu to unfathomable anguish as he searches for his bike with his friends.
-When his family members asks him about his bike, he tells them that he had given it for dealer service.
-Prabhu comes into conflict with the underworld when he witnesses a brutal murder planned by a gang in Kasimedu in North Chennai by a smuggling don named Selvam and his accomplices.
+The bike eventually saves his life from a freak incident.
+However it is stolen during his outing with Hema, subjecting Prabhu to unfathomable anguish as he searches for his bike with his friends.
+When his family asks him about his bike, he tells them that he has given it to a dealer for servicing.
+Prabhu comes into conflict with the underworld when he witnesses a brutal murder by a gang in Kasimedu in North Chennai by a smuggling don named Selvam and his accomplices.

-Prabhu finds out that his bike was stolen by a petty bike thief who turns out to be in connection with Selvam's egoistical younger brother Ravi.
-Prabhu traces down the culprit and hands him over to the local police station.
+Prabhu finds out that his bike was stolen by a petty thief who turns out to be in connection with Selvam's egoistical younger brother Ravi.
+Prabhu traces the culprit and hands him over to the local police station.
 A formal complaint is lodged on the culprit on the same night.
 Later that night, Prabhu confesses to his family that his bike was stolen.
-His family is very upset, but Prabhu's father assures them that the bike will be found in no time, having developed a feeling of respect for Prabhu after he had become responsible by going for a job.
+His family is very upset, but Prabhu's father assures them that the bike will be found in no time, having developed respect for Prabhu after he had become responsible by being employed.
 The next morning, Ravi visits Prabhu's locality and threatens him to withdraw the complaint against the culprit.
 When Prabhu refuses, Ravi pushes Prabhu's father during the argument, which prompts Prabhu to hit Ravi.